morganjroberts/open-UST/docs/backing-layer-casting.md

 2. Transfer any module identification labels from the alignment mould to the housing using a permanent marker.
 3. To dissolve the PVA alignment mould, place the module assembly in a bath of room temperature water for ~36 hours.

 `Note: residual PVA can be gently removed from between the PZT elements using a toothbrush.
-Do not use warm water or agressive agitation since this can damage the adhesive bond between the PZT and the matching and backing layers. `
+Do not use warm water or agressive agitation since this can warp the housing, and damage the adhesive bond between the PZT and the matching and backing layers. `

 4. After dissolving the alignment mould, rinse in clean water and pat dry with a paper towel.
 5. Once dry, use a scalpel to create a chamfer on the edges of the backing layer.